georgiosbirmpakos/java-ml-fastapi-fullstack-titanic/README.md

 # Titanic Survival Prediction System

 A full-stack machine learning application that predicts passenger survival on the Titanic using historical data.
-The system consists of a Python ML model, FastAPI backend, and Java frontend with modern web technologies.
+The system consists of a Python ML model, FastAPI backend, Java frontend, and an AI-powered chatbot for natural language predictions using OpenAI's GPT-4o mini.

 ## ⚡ Quick Start (30 seconds)